CHC42021 Certificate IV in Community Services

 What are the course units?

-This course covers fifteen (15) units of competency (7 core units and 8 elective units).
+The CHC42021 Certificate IV in Community Services course covers fifteen (15) units of competency (7 core units and 8 elective units).

 Core Units